emilypx/appfair.github.io/index.md

  1. Is the e-mail address associated with the commit valid (e.g., an `.edu` address)?

-## App Fair News

-For announcements about the App Fair, please subscribe to the Telegram Channel at [https://t.me/appfair](https://t.me/appfair).

 ## App Fair Badge

 You can use the following badge freely on your app's promotional material to link directly to your App Fair catalog entry.